 However Karma catches up to Loki after the Time Skip when Rei mauls him to near death, McNeil gets arrested by Wyndia for smuggling, and Mikba (Leader of Syn City: Balio and Sunder also serve him) is killed by Ryu and Co

 Last of His Kind: Played up with Ryu.
-Later he finds out Dragnier still houses a few extra survivors, although they've all relinquished their powers and the only one who hasn't performed a Heroic Sacrifice to transfer the power of Infinity to Ryu.
+Later he finds out Dragnier still houses a few extra survivors, although they've mostly relinquished their powers, and the only one who still had them then performed a Heroic Sacrifice to transfer the power of Infinity to Ryu.

 Luck-Based Mission: The Fishing Mode in the PSP version.
 As bad as it can be to hook certain fish, try doing it under a time limit while shooting for a certain score.
 It's even worse when the fish decide to all swim out of range.